rkumar0322/DeanJain-Farewell/Dean.md

 #### I ’m so happy for you ,Congratulations on your new role.
 #### You are the backbone of these projects.
 ---
+### Aslam Says:

+#### I wanted to take a moment to express my heartfelt gratitude for all the guidance and support you've provided me during my time at AMEX.
+#### I am grateful for the knowledge and skills that I've gained through your mentorship.
+Specifically, I appreciate the time time you took to provide me with feedback on my work and to answer my question, even when you were busy.
+#### your dedication to excellence has inspired me to push my self further in my own work.
+---
+### Priyanka Says:

+#### Dean, you are such an amazing person with so much wide and deep knowledge on all technologies, we all will surely miss your presence.
+I wish I had worked more with you.
+All the best for your upcoming future Cheers!!
+---
 ### Kapil Says:
 #### Dean is a master techie.
 He is on top of all the architecture and has a keen insight on end to end flow.
 His grip on the design is spot on and he thinks beyond the box.
 #### Deans absence will be felt greatly.